Fellowship Schedule & Structure

 Alternative Living: Slow Life in Community

 As a cohort of young people facing down the world’s huge environmental problems, community is the backbone of what we do.
 Fellows live, cook, eat, create, and play together.
-We create a village-like environment, where there are always friends around, but there is plenty of space for personal time when you need.
+We create a village-like environment, where there are always friends around, but there is space for personal time when you need.
 Fellows work together to manage everyday tasks like menu planning with farm-harvested ingredients, plan celebrations together, and collaborate on projects.

 About The Farm

-Groundwork rents farm space from The Lamborn Foundation, a spiritual foundation devoted to creating real-world embodiments of spiritual ideas.
+Groundwork rents space from The Lamborn Foundation, a spiritual foundation devoted to creating real-world embodiments of spiritual ideas.
 The Lamborn Foundation and the family who runs it are known for their extreme generosity and idealism.
 The Lamborn Foundation is Christian, but the farm as a whole and Groundwork as an organization are not.
-Several board members of The Lamborn Foundation often say that they feel more resonance with non-religious people of integrity than they do with many declared Christians.
+Board members of The Lamborn Foundation often say that they feel more resonance with non-religious people of integrity than they do with many self-identified Christians.
 The 135-acre farm as a whole is a space that blends intention with practice: a place to grow.
 The farm hosts 4 separate nonprofits and 6 separate businesses.
 Only one of these ten organizations has any religious affiliation.

 Being a spiritual space, Groundwork operates on a few broad agreements with The Lamborn Foundation: